 Sunday morning forums during the program year present speakers or panels on a variety of subjects.
 Presenters come from inside and outside our parish community.
-During Lent, Priest-in-Charge Geoffrey Hoare is leading a series about worship in general and Eucharist in particular.
+Beginning in April, we are focusing on sanctuary and immigration in a three-part series.
 Catch up on recent forums, or contact the Rev'd Jim Quigley to learn more.

 Rev'd Jim leads us in an engaging and spirited discussion and study of the Abraham narrative.
 Classes meet Wednesday mornings, 10:00 to 11:00 a.m., in Satterlee Hall (library).
 The class is suitable for people at all levels of familiarity with the Bible, so bring yours and learn.
 For more information, contact the Rev'd Jim Quigley